Stackclash/5e-vault/5. Mechanics/Items/Deck Of Many Things.md

 ## Euryale

-The card's [[/5.
-Mechanics/Bestiary/Monstrosity/Medusa.md|medusa]]-like visage curses you.
+The card's [[5.
+Mechanics\Bestiary\Monstrosity\Medusa.md|medusa]]-like visage curses you.
 You take a −2 penalty on saving throws while cursed in this way.
-Only a god or the magic of [[/5.
-Mechanics/Items/Deck Of Many Things.md#The%20Fates|The Fates]] card can end this curse.
+Only a god or the magic of [[5.
+Mechanics\Items\Deck Of Many Things.md#The%20Fates|The Fates]] card can end this curse.

 ## Rogue

 A nonplayer character of the DM's choice becomes hostile toward you.
 The identity of your new enemy isn't known until the NPC or someone else reveals it.
-Nothing less than a [[/5.
-Mechanics/Spells/Wish.md|wish]] spell or divine intervention can end the NPC's hostility toward you.
+Nothing less than a [[5.
+Mechanics\Spells\Wish.md|wish]] spell or divine intervention can end the NPC's hostility toward you.

 ## Balance